AFD-Illinois/symphony/README.md

 1. To download and build *symphony*:
   1. Clone *symphony* from github.
 Navigate into the *symphony* folder, and note that it contains a folder named "src/"; create a folder named "build" and navigate into it.
   2. Type "cmake" followed by the location of the "src/" folder.
-This should be something like: "cmake /location/to/symphony/src"
+Altogether, this line should look something like: "cmake /location/to/symphony/src"
   3. Type "make"
   4. Try to run the *symphony* demo by typing "./symphony".
 This should output three columns: "nu/nu_c", "j_nu()", and "j_nu_fit()".
 Each column should have 8 rows, including the column titles mentioned above.
 The three columns correspond to the frequency of emission divided by the cyclotron frequency, the calculated emissivity for some sample parameters, and the value of the fitting formula for those parameters.